Hanna Greally

-Hanna Greally (born Johanna Catherine Greally; 21 March 1924 – 15 August 1987) was an Irish writer who was detained against her will in St. Loman's Hospital in Mullingar, County Westmeath for almost two decades.
+Johanna Catherine Greally (21 March 1924 – 15 August 1985) was an Irish writer who was detained against her will in St. Loman's Hospital in Mullingar, County Westmeath for almost two decades.
 A well-known local poet, there is an award named after her called the Hanna Greally International Literary Awards, with the first inception being in 2007.

 History

 Johanna Greally was born in Athlone, the eldest of two children, into a family who were very well known in the town.
-Greally's mother, Mary, was born on 16 November 1902 to Peter Murray and Mary Dolan in Athlone.
+Greally's mother, Mary, was born on 16 November 1902 to Peter and Mary Murray (née Dolan) in Athlone.
 Mary's parents married on 27 November 1901 in a town outside of Birr, County Offaly, which was then known as King's County.
 Greally's mother Mary was an only child and extremely wealthy in her youth as she owned farmland, a prospering business and an island in the River Shannon.
 Mary married James Greally on 25 June 1923 in St Andrew's Church in Dublin.
 Greally's father James died suddenly from cardiac failure aged 26 on 8 April 1928 which left her mother a widow, aged 25.